-So what is clean eating?
+First, what is clean eating?
 Clean eating is a term most commonly used to describe eating a healthy, unprocessed diet full of vegetables, fruits and lean meats.
-It doesn't have anything to do with the actual cleanliness of the food but focuses on eating whole foods in their most natural, purest state.
-Below are some tips and advice to get you started, to keep you on track and three easy recipes to make today.
+It doesn’t have anything to do with the actual cleanliness of the food but focuses on eating whole foods in their most natural, purest state.
+Below are some tips and advice to get you started and keep you on track, and three easy recipes to make today.

 Things to follow when eating clean

 - Bulk up your grocery shopping with a variety of fresh local produce, and when possible, buy organic fruits and vegetables.
 (Try to focus on more plant-based meals, or have several meatless meals a week.)

 - Eat whole grains, such as brown rice, quinoa or whole-grain oats.

 - Consume good, healthy fats, which are found in fresh avocados, raw coconut oil, nuts and seeds such as almonds, cashews or pumpkin seeds.

 - Go for healthy sources of protein, such as beans and legumes, eggs, chicken, fish, lean grass-fed beef and tofu in moderation.

 - All food (real food) contains calories.
 Don’t put the focus on the calories but rather the nutrients in the foods you are consuming.